aadali/nanofq/README.md

 ## Usage

 ```
-$ ./nanofq --help
 A simple program for nanopore fastq file to stats, filter, trim...

 Usage: nanofq [COMMAND]

 Commands:
-  stats   stats nanopore fastq, output the stats result, summary and figures
+  stats     stats nanopore fastq/sam/bam, output the stats result, summary and figures
   filter    filter nanopore fastq by length, quality or gc content
   trim      trim adapter, barcode, primer that artificial sequence in nanopore fastq
   amplicon  get draft consensus from Ligation Nanopore Long reads for amplicon
   help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help